 This road trip in Italy takes you from Naples in Campania, through the coastal side of Basilicata, all the way south to the tip of the boot in the Calabria region.

-Start your romantic South Italy Road trip in, at a first glance, not so romantic rough around the edges and chaotic Naples.
+Start your romantic South Italy Road trip in, at first glance, not so romantic rough around the edges and chaotic Naples.
 Yet, the charms of Naples lie in its rigid personality.
 Give it a day or two, and your heart will eventually melt like mozzarella cheese on the best Naples pizza.
 This culturally rich town is well worth exploring before you and your loved one embark on a road trip south to wonderfully authentic and often overlooked Calabria, Italy.

 This less-known road trip in Italy route further follows the coastal road along the Tyrrhenian Sea with stops at several small quaint coastal villages.
 The route offers stops at wonderful wild beaches like Capo Vaticano and the spectacular cove of Grotta dell’Arcomagno.